-A pregnant person can give HIV to their unborn child.
-If a pregnant person with HIV takes medicine, they can reduce the chance of giving HIV to their baby to almost none.
-This is so important that a doctor will test pregnant people for HIV throughout their pregnancy.
+A pregnant woman can give HIV to their unborn child.
+If a pregnant woman with HIV takes medicine, they can reduce the chance of giving HIV to their baby to almost none.
+This is so important that a doctor will test pregnant women for HIV throughout their pregnancy.

 HIV and STIs